Employers

 Internship sites are expected to provide an experience where students perform meaningful work within their discipline.
 Interns should have an opportunity to develop their technical skills, preferably under the mentorship of someone at the internship site.
 GVSU faculty can serve as technical mentors in situations where one is not available on site.

-Interns should also have an opportunity to develop their professional skills – teamwork, communication, leadership, ethics, etc. – under the mentorship of someone at the internship site.
-At the end of the internship experience an evaluation form will be sent to the primary mentor so that feedback can be provided to the PSM coordinator.
+Interns should also have the opportunity to develop their professional skills – teamwork, communication, leadership, ethics, etc. – under the mentorship of someone at the internship site.
+At the end of the internship, an evaluation form will be sent to the primary mentor so that feedback can be provided.

 What are the responsibilities of the intern?

-The intern is required to work a minimum of 440 hours at their internship site.
+The intern is required to work a minimum of 300 hours at their internship site.
 More hours may be required if agreed to ahead of time.
-Interns are expected to show up on time, submit work in a timely fashion, ask for help and advice when needed, and just generally act in a professional manner.
-Communication is particularly stressed as part of the internship, so interns are expected to communicate regularly and in a professional manner.
+Interns are expected to show up on time, submit work in a timely fashion, ask for help and advice when needed, and generally act in a professional manner.
 There may also be specific responsibilities agreed to by the intern and his/her mentor.

 Who do I contact if I have questions or if problems arise during the internship?